 Across both populations of Long Island residents and CBO leaders, certain themes regarding the Prevention Agenda Priorities became apparent.
 It is clear that promotion of a healthy and safe environment, prevention of chronic diseases, and promotion of well-being and prevention of mental and substance use disorders were considered high priorities by both participant groups.
 Residents of Long Island stated that they were priority health concerns in their communities and CBO leaders indicated that these health concerns were important and receiving varying levels of support from their organizations.
 However, it was not clear how these priorities should be ranked.
 Long Island residents were asked which health topics were the highest priorities to address and CBO leaders were asked to prioritize the topics discussed.
-Based on the number of times a health concern was referenced during this portion of the discussion, a list of 20 specific health concerns was generated.
+Based on the number of times a health concerns was generated.
 The top five most commonly referenced specific health concerns are ranked as follows: